-Based in the North East of Scotland, Nippin travels extensively (of course not at the moment) and delivers learning events across the world.
-His work is recognised both in the scientific community and across safety-critical industries – maritime, oil and gas, aviation, retail, health, insurance and renewable sector.
+In 2017, with a passion to improve organisational learning I bid farewell to monthly wage slips and started my own venture.
+Based in the North East of Scotland, I travel extensively (of course not at the moment) and delivers learning events across the world.
+My work is recognised both in the scientific community and across safety-critical industries – maritime, oil and gas, aviation, retail, health, insurance and renewable sector.

 - The United Nations